Zilliqa/dev-portal-old/docs/contributors/core-isolated-server.md

 ## Overview

-The Isolated Server is a standalone Zilliqa lookup node specifically configured to allow instantaneous blockchain operations (e.g., transaction creation) outside of any network (e.g., Zilliqa Mainnet).
+The Isolated Server is a standalone Zilliqa seed node specifically configured to allow instantaneous blockchain operations (e.g., transaction creation) outside of any network (e.g., Zilliqa Mainnet).
 This makes it a very useful tool for dApp development and testing.

 These are the available documentation on Isolated Server:
 - Isolated server design and API list in [ZIP-6](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-6.md)